scullyio/scully/docs/scully-configuration.md

 ### homeFolder

-`homeFolder` is reference to your project root folder.
-This property is for internal use mostly, it defaults to the location where angular.json is.
+`homeFolder` - A reference to the Angular project's root folder.
+This property is for internal use, and it defaults to the angular.json file's location.

 ### outDir

-`outDir` is reference to the path folder which Scully will take to put the statics files.
+`outDir` - The folder's path where Scully leaves the statics files.

-By default the path is:
+The default path is:

 ```
 ./dist/static